pepelisto/owlish/README.md

 API_KEY = Here you use your own Google Geocode API KEY SECRET_KEY = 'django-insecure-oz_z@if#ikfth92ruuhp^-(jasj*qn@3dt=9ruk1z9bk^hi-o('

-Almost there, now only run the following commmand to set up a SQLite in our local environment to have our program up-and-running
+Almost there, now only run the following command to set up a SQLite in our local environment to have our program up-and-running

     $(venv) C:\Users\MASTER\owlish>python manage.py migrate